 - Housing Benefit (HB)

-At a later date, all those who are currently claiming one or more of these benefits, or are currently on the Live Service, will be transferred on to Universal Credit Full Service.
+As Universal Credit has now been rolled out throughout the UK it will affect all new income related benefit claims.
+At a later date all those who are currently claiming one or more of the benefits above will be transferred on to Universal Credit.

-With the implementation of Universal Credit Full Service, new claims for Housing Benefit for working age claimants will no longer be accepted by Clackmannanshire Council.
-There are few exemptions to this.
+With the roll out of Universal Credit, new claims for Housing Benefit for working age claimants will no longer be accepted by Local Authorities.
+There are few exceptions to this.

 If your Housing Benefit is suspended please contact us straight away and we will provide any assistance that we can.